 Accumulation of altered proteins is common in age-related brain disorders.
 The most common is Alzheimer's disease.
 Altered proteins observed in the aging brain include hyperphosphorylated tau and beta amyloid, both hallmarks of Alzheimer's disease.
 Our scientists and outside collaborators have demonstrated that an altered, and highly toxic, form of the scaffolding protein FLNA exists in the Alzheimer's brain.
 Critically, altered FLNA enables the toxicity of both beta amyloid and tau proteins.
 This toxic cascade impairs brain health, leading to worsening symptoms of Alzheimer's disease over time.
 In addition to impairing brain cell function, altered FLNA enables persistent inflammation in the Alzheimer's brain.
-We have shown that altered FLNA also promotes neuroinflammation via toll-like receptor 4 ("TLR4"), an immune receptor that causes release of pro-inflammatory cytokines.
+We have shown that altered FLNA also promotes neuroinflammation via toll-like receptor 4 ("TLR4"), an immune receptor that causes release of proinflammatory cytokines.
 Our therapeutic approach is designed to counteract these brain pathologies by restoring altered FLNA protein back to its normal, non-diseased conformation with PTI-125.
-Treatment with PTI-125 has been shown to restore the normal function of three brain receptor; and the insulin receptor.
+Treatment with PTI-125 has been shown to restore the normal function of three brain receptors critical to brain cell survival, cognition and memory, i.e., the alpha-7 nicotinic acetylcholine receptor; the NMDA receptor; and the insulin receptor.
 Treatment with PTI-125 has also been shown to dramatically reduce inflammatory cytokine levels in brains of mice with Alzheimer's disease mutations, thus reducing the neuroinflammation that also characterizes Alzheimer's disease.